 - Once combined, plate, top with a few shreds of fresh basil and serve.
 Buon appetito.

 What better way to complete this homage to Sardinia, than with a refreshing Mirto spritz?
-For more ways to bring Sardinia to your home this summer, be sure to stop by our ‘Visit Sardinia’ page, or order from our limited edition Sardinian menu, available from the 15th -21st June.
+For more ways to bring Sardinia to your home, be sure to stop by our ‘Visit Sardinia’ page.